ProjectRailgun/Altair/README.md

 }
 ```

-### Image Resize service
+### Image Thumbnail Support

-From 1.1.0, we support responsive image feature which will request a resize image by appending query string `?size={width}x{height}`.
+We support responsive image feature which will request a resize image by appending uri with `/resize-{width}-{height}`.
 This will significantly reduce the network usage and increase the loading performance.

 We assume the image service support the following method:

-- size={width}x{height} will return a image in dimension of {width}x{height} which is a resize version of original image.
+- /resize-{width}-{height} will return a image in dimension of {width}x{height} which is a resize version of original image.
-- size={width}x0 will return an image with a resize width but keeping the ratio of height.
+- /resize-{width}-0 will return an image with a resize width but keeping the ratio of height.
-- size=0x{height} will return an image with a resize height but keeping the ratio of width.
+- /resize-0-{height} will return an image with a resize height but keeping the ratio of width.
-- without size query string will return the original image.
+- without the /resize-{width}-{height} uri suffix will return the original image.

-To support this feature, we use [Picfit](https://github.com/thoas/picfit) and some nginx configuration.
+We recommend [Picfit](https://github.com/thoas/picfit) and nginx to achieve this feature.

-But this is not a part of this project, you need to setup your own image service.